FantasticFiasco/aws-signature-version-4/README.md

 My second emotion was being overwhelmed.
 The signing algorithm involved [many more steps](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) than I'd thought be possible, and I knew I'd have to spend a lot of time getting conformable with the algorithm.

 So here we are, my attempt at implementing the Signature Version 4 algorithm in .NET.
-Please lets hope that AWS SDK soon will release this functionality so we can deprecate this piece of code...
+Please lets hope that AWS SDK soon releases this functionality so we can deprecate this piece of code...

 ## Super simple to use